thomasperrot/MTGTrader/README.md

 * This project crawls data from different sources and uses machine learning model to predict Magic The Gathering cards price.
 * Collected data are cards prices and last major tournaments.
 Price data are collected from magiccardmarket.eu, and tournament data from mtgtop8.com.
-* All data can be accessed through a REST API
+* All data in the application can be accessed through a REST API

 ## Environment, Architecture